-Moving from the UK to Auckland: Pros, Cons & Life in New Zealand
+Moving to Auckland from the UK: your complete guide to living in New Zealand

 Thinking about trading the UK for the laid-back lifestyle of Auckland?
 You're not alone.
 Every year, thousands of British expats make the move to New Zealand and for many, Auckland is the first choice.